IAtechnerds/Digital_borders/index.md

 <h3>Visa types</h3>

  <ul>
-  <li type="disc"> <p align="justify"><strong>Visitors visas</strong>: Visitors are people who wish to stay in the UK for a temporary period of less than six months.</p> </li>
+  <li type="disc"> <p align="justify"> <p align="justify"><strong>Visitors visas</strong>: Visitors are people who wish to stay in the UK for a temporary period of less than six months.</p> </li>

-<li type="disc"> <p align="justify">  <strong>Sponsored study visas</strong>: meant for students who have been offered a place on a course by a licensed student sponsored and wish therefore to study under this program in the UK. </p> </li>
+<li type="disc"> <p align="justify">  <strong>Sponsored study visas</strong>: meant for students who have been offered a place on a course by a licensed student sponsored and wish therefore to study under this program in the UK.</p> </li>

- <li type="disc"> <p align="justify">  <strong>Other study visas</strong>: granted when someone wishes to study in the UK in another framework than the sponsored one. </p> </li>
+ <li type="disc"> <p align="justify">  <strong>Other study visas</strong>: granted when someone wishes to study in the UK in another framework than the sponsored one.</p> </li>

- <li type="disc"> <p align="justify">  <strong>Skilled workers visas</strong>: a special category of visas among work visas, meant for workers who have been offered a skilled job with an annual salary of at least £25,000. </p> </li>
+ <li type="disc"> <p align="justify">  <strong>Skilled workers visas</strong>: a special category of visas among work visas, meant for workers who have been offered a skilled job with an annual salary of at least £25,000.</p> </li>

- <li type="disc"> <p align="justify">  <strong>High value visas</strong>: they follow the same logic as Skilled worker visas but are meant for high-value individuals who will contribute to growth and productivity. </p> </li>
+ <li type="disc"> <p align="justify">  <strong>High value visas</strong>: they follow the same logic as Skilled worker visas but are meant for high-value individuals who will contribute to growth and productivity.</p> </li>

-  <li type="disc"> <p align="justify">  <strong>Other work visas</strong>: work visas that do not fit in the framework of the skilled workers or high-value visas. </p> </li>
+  <li type="disc"> <p align="justify">  <strong>Other work visas</strong>: work visas that do not fit in the framework of the skilled workers or high-value visas.</p> </li>

-  <li type="disc"> <p align="justify">  <strong>Family visas</strong>: they allow people to apply for a visa based on their family connection with someone in the UK, whether this person is a UK citizen or has just been granted a visa to stay. </p> </li>
+  <li type="disc"> <p align="justify">  <strong>Family visas</strong>: they allow people to apply for a visa based on their family connection with someone in the UK, whether this person is a UK citizen or has just been granted a visa to stay.</p> </li>

-  <li type="disc"> <p align="justify">  <strong>Temporary workers visas</strong>: granted when someone needs to visit the UK for a short period of time to work. </p> </li>
+  <li type="disc"> <p align="justify">  <strong>Temporary workers visas</strong>: granted when someone needs to visit the UK for a short period of time to work.</p> </li>

-  <li type="disc"> <p align="justify">  <strong>Other temporary visas</strong>:  similar to the above but are meant for applicants who do not fit in the framework of the temporary visas. </p> </li>
+  <li type="disc"> <p align="justify">  <strong>Other temporary visas</strong>:  similar to the above but are meant for applicants who do not fit in the framework of the temporary visas.</p> </li>

-  <li type="disc"> <p align="justify">  <strong>Dependant visas</strong>:  granted to people who apply on the basis of their relationship to another applicant, whether they are joining or accompanying the latest. </p> </li>
+  <li type="disc"> <p align="justify">  <strong>Dependant visas</strong>:  granted to people who apply on the basis of their relationship to another applicant, whether they are joining or accompanying the latest.</p> </li>

-  <li type="disc"> <p align="justify">  <strong>EEA family permit</strong>: allows a non-EEA citizen to enter into the UK on the basis of his/ her relationship to an EEA citizen. </p> </li>
+  <li type="disc"> <p align="justify">  <strong>EEA family permit</strong>: allows a non-EEA citizen to enter into the UK on the basis of his/ her relationship to an EEA citizen.</p> </li>

    <li type="disc"> <p align="justify">  <strong>EU Settlement Scheme family permit</strong>:  launched following the UK’s decision to leave the EU and has existed since March 30th 2019.
 It allows a dependent to join, or accompany, an EEA citizen who has been granted indefinite or limited leave under the EU Settlement Scheme.
-Data relating to this type of visa was included in the dataset but will not be analysed in our study because of the recency of the data. </p> </li>
+Data relating to this type of visa was included in the dataset but will not be analysed in our study because of the recency of the data.</p> </li>

-   <li type="disc">  <p align="justify"> <strong>Other settlement visas</strong>: refer to visas that can allow for indefinite leave to enter (on arrival) or indefinite leave to remain (after entry). </p> </li>
+   <li type="disc">  <p align="justify"> <strong>Other settlement visas</strong>: refer to visas that can allow for indefinite leave to enter (on arrival) or indefinite leave to remain (after entry).</p> </li>

   </ul>

 <h3>Data cleaning and manipulation</h3>

   <ul>
-  <li type="disc"> <p align="justify">The following variables were cancelled from the original dataset: "Quarter", "Nationality", "Visa type group", "Visa type subgroup" </p> </li>
+  <li type="disc"> <p align="justify">The following variables were cancelled from the original dataset: "Quarter", "Nationality", "Visa type group", "Visa type subgroup".</p> </li>

-<li type="disc">  <p align="justify"> For matters of uniformity and comfort, the variables names were changes to: ['Year', 'Nationality', 'Region', 'Visa type', 'Applicant type', 'Case outcome', 'Decisions'] </p> </li>
+<li type="disc">  <p align="justify"> For matters of uniformity and comfort, the variables names were changes to: ['Year', 'Nationality', 'Region', 'Visa type', 'Applicant type', 'Case outcome', 'Decisions'].</p> </li>

   <li type="disc"> <p align="justify"> We only kept data regarding the case outcomes “Issued” and “Refused”.
 The original dataset contained values also for “Withdrawn” and “Lapsed” applications, which were not relevant to our analysis and that we thus were not considered.</p> </li>

- <li type="disc"> <p align="justify"> We transformed the data type of the variables "Year" and “Decisions” into integers (they originally came as floats). </p></li>
+ <li type="disc"> <p align="justify"> We transformed the data type of the variables "Year" and “Decisions” into integers (they originally came as floats).</p></li>
   </ul>

 <h2>Bibliography</h2>

 <p align="justify">Amoore, L., 2006.
 Biometric borders: Governing mobilities in the war on terror.
-Political Geography 25, 336–351. https://doi.org/10.1016/j.polgeo.2006.02.001</p>
+Political Geography 25, 336–351. https://doi.org/10.1016/j.polgeo.2006.02.001.</p>

 <p align="justify">Amoore, L., Piotukh, V., 2015.
 Life Beyond Big Data: Governing with Little Analytics.
-Economy and Society 44, 341–366. https://doi.org/10.1080/03085147.2015.1043793</p>
+Economy and Society 44, 341–366. https://doi.org/10.1080/03085147.2015.1043793.</p>

 <p align="justify">Anders, G., 2008.
 The Normativity of Numbers: World bank and IMF Conditionality.
-Political and Legal Anthropology Review 31, 187–202.https://doi.org/10.1111/j.1555-2934.2008.00021.x</p>
+Political and Legal Anthropology Review 31, 187–202.https://doi.org/10.1111/j.1555-2934.2008.00021.x.</p>

 <p align="justify">Anderson, R., 2014.
 Illegality, Inc.: Clandestine Migration and the Business of Bordering Europe.
-University of California Press.https://doi.org/10.1093/he/9780199601660.003.0011 </p>
+University of California Press.https://doi.org/10.1093/he/9780199601660.003.0011.</p>

 <p align="justify">Asad, T., 2003.
 What Might an Anthropology of Secularism Look Like?, in: Formations of the Secular: Christianity, Islam, Modernity.
 Stanford University Press, Stanford, California, pp. 21–66.</p>

 <p align="justify">Bosworth, M., 2008.
 Border control and the limits of the Sovereign State.
-Social and Legal Studies 17, 199–215. https://doi.org/10.1177/0964663908089611</p>
+Social and Legal Studies 17, 199–215. https://doi.org/10.1177/0964663908089611.</p>

 <p align="justify">Bove, V., Böhmelt, T., Nussio, E., 2021.
 Terrorism Abroad and Migration Policies at Home.
-Journal of European Public Policy 28, 190–207. https://doi.org/10.1080/13501763.2020.1729227 </p>
+Journal of European Public Policy 28, 190–207. https://doi.org/10.1080/13501763.2020.1729227.</p>

 <p align="justify">Capdevila, R., Callaghan, J.E.M., 2008.
 ‘It’s not Racist.
 It’s Common Sense’.
 A Critical Analysis of Political Discourse Around Asylum and Immigration in the UK.
-Journal of Community and Applied Social Psychology 1–16. https://doi.org/10.1002/casp</p>
+Journal of Community and Applied Social Psychology 1–16. https://doi.org/10.1002/casp.</p>

 <p align="justify">Ceccorulli, M., 2019.
 Back to Schengen: the collective securitisation of the EU free-border area.
-West European Politics 42, 302–322. https://doi.org/10.1080/01402382.2018.1510196 </p>
+West European Politics 42, 302–322. https://doi.org/10.1080/01402382.2018.1510196.</p>

 <p align="justify">Bulman, M. (2019, June 5).
 Austerity measures and hostile environment ‘entrenching racism’ in UK, says UN.
-The Independent. https://www.independent.co.uk/news/uk/home-news/austerity-racism-hostile-environment-xenophobia-un-report-rapporteur-immigration-bame-a8959866.html </p>
+The Independent. https://www.independent.co.uk/news/uk/home-news/austerity-racism-hostile-environment-xenophobia-un-report-rapporteur-immigration-bame-a8959866.html.</p>

 <p align="justify">De León, J., 2015.
 The Land of Open Graves: Living and Dying on the Migrant Trail, City & Society.
 University of California Press, Oakland, California.</p>

 <p align="justify">Garza, A.G., 2018.
 The temporality of illegality.
-Focaal 2018, 86–98. https://doi.org/10.3167/fcl.2018.810107 </p>
+Focaal 2018, 86–98. https://doi.org/10.3167/fcl.2018.810107.</p>

 <p align="justify">Gilbert, P.R., 2020.
 Speculating on sovereignty: ‘money mining’ and corporate foreign policy at the extractive industry frontier.
-Economy and Society 49, 16–44. https://doi.org/10.1080/03085147.2019.1690255</p>
+Economy and Society 49, 16–44. https://doi.org/10.1080/03085147.2019.1690255.</p>

 <p align="justify">GOV.UK.
 (2021a).
-Browse: Work in the UK. https://www.gov.uk/browse/visas-immigration/work-visas </p>
+Browse: Work in the UK. https://www.gov.uk/browse/visas-immigration/work-visas.</p>

 <p align="justify">GOV.UK.
 (2021b).
-Managed migration datasets.https://www.gov.uk/government/statistical-data-sets/managed-migration-datasets </p>
+Managed migration datasets.https://www.gov.uk/government/statistical-data-sets/managed-migration-datasets.</p>

 <p align="justify">Heaven, W. D. (2020, August 5).
 The UK is dropping an immigration algorithm that critics say is racist.
-MIT Technology Review.https://www.technologyreview.com/2020/08/05/1006034/the-uk-is-dropping-an-immigration-algorithm-that-critics-say-is-racist/ </p>
+MIT Technology Review.https://www.technologyreview.com/2020/08/05/1006034/the-uk-is-dropping-an-immigration-algorithm-that-critics-say-is-racist/.</p>

 <p align="justify">HM Government, 2020.
 The UK’s Points-Based Immigration System: Further Details.</p>

 <p align="justify">Home Office says it will abandon its racist visa algorithm – after we sued them.
 (2020, August 4).
-Foxglove. https://www.foxglove.org.uk/2020/08/04/home-office-says-it-will-abandon-its-racist-visa-algorithm-after-we-sued-them/</p>
+Foxglove. https://www.foxglove.org.uk/2020/08/04/home-office-says-it-will-abandon-its-racist-visa-algorithm-after-we-sued-them/.</p>

 <p align="justify">Lomas, N. (2020, August 4).
 UK commits to redesign visa streaming algorithm after challenge to “racist” tool.
-TechCrunch. https://techcrunch.com/2020/08/04/uk-commits-to-redesign-visa-streaming-algorithm-after-challenge-to-racist-tool/?guccounter=1</p>
+TechCrunch. https://techcrunch.com/2020/08/04/uk-commits-to-redesign-visa-streaming-algorithm-after-challenge-to-racist-tool/?guccounter=1.</p>

 <p align="justify">Mavelli, L., 2013.
 Between Normalisation and Exception: The Securitisation of Islam and the Construction of the Secular Subject.
-Millennium: Journal of International Studies 41, 159–181. https://doi.org/10.1177/0305829812463655 </p>
+Millennium: Journal of International Studies 41, 159–181. https://doi.org/10.1177/0305829812463655.</p>

 <p align="justify">Mcc.
 Heyman, J., 1995.
 Putting Power in the Anthropology of Bureaucracy: The Immigration and Naturalization Service at the Mexico-United States Border.
-Current Anthropology 36, 261–287. https://doi.org/10.1086/204354</p>
+Current Anthropology 36, 261–287. https://doi.org/10.1086/204354.</p>

 <p align="justify">McDonald, H. (2020, August 4).
 Home Office to scrap “racist algorithm” for UK visa applicants.
-The Guardian. https://www.theguardian.com/uk-news/2020/aug/04/home-office-to-scrap-racist-algorithm-for-uk-visa-applicants</p>
+The Guardian. https://www.theguardian.com/uk-news/2020/aug/04/home-office-to-scrap-racist-algorithm-for-uk-visa-applicants.</p>

 <p align="justify">Mitchell, T., 2007.
 Society, Economy, and the State Effect, in: Sharma, A., Gupta, A. (Eds.), The Anthropology of the State: A Reader.
 Blackwell Publishing Ltd., pp. 172–186.</p>

 <p align="justify">Murphy, E., Maguire, M., 2015.
 Speed, Time and Security: Anthropological Perspectives on Automated Border Control.
 Etnofoor 27, 157–177.</p>

 <p align="justify">Tuckett, A., 2015.
 Strategies of Navigation: Migrants’ Everyday Encounters with Italian Immigration Bureaucracy.
-The Cambridge Journal of Anthropology 33, 113–128. https://doi.org/10.3167/ca.2015.330109 </p>
+The Cambridge Journal of Anthropology 33, 113–128. https://doi.org/10.3167/ca.2015.330109.</p>

 <p align="justify">Warrel, H. (2020, August 4).
 Home Office drops ‘biased’ visa algorithm.
-Financial Times.https://www.ft.com/content/a02c6c42-95b1-419c-a798-0418011d2018 </p>
+Financial Times.https://www.ft.com/content/a02c6c42-95b1-419c-a798-0418011d2018.</p>

 <p align="justify">We won!
 Home Office to stop using racist visa algorithm.
 (2020).
-The Joint Council for the Welfare of Immigrants. https://www.jcwi.org.uk/News/we-won-home-office-to-stop-using-racist-visa-algorithm</p>
+The Joint Council for the Welfare of Immigrants. https://www.jcwi.org.uk/News/we-won-home-office-to-stop-using-racist-visa-algorithm.</p>